 Nationwide, approximately 1.4 million workplaces provide at least some of their employees with respiratory protection.
-Studies indicate that at these workplaces, gaps exist in either their written respiratory protection program, their understanding of OSHA requirements, or the administration of the program.
-These gaps lead to issues in mandatory compliance or recommended practices, and the improper […]
+Studies indicate that at these workplaces, gaps exist in their written respiratory protection program, their understanding of Occupational Safety and Health Administration (OSHA) requirements, or the administration of the program.
+These gaps lead to issues in mandatory compliance or recommended […]

 Yesterday we looked at the hazards of methylene chloride, a common paint-stripping chemical with many industrial uses—and many hazards, including cancer.
 Today, let’s talk about how to protect workers from exposure to this narcotic, corrosive, carcinogenic chemical.